euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/build.md

 You are now ready to install or debug any of the demonstration applications on your developer device.

+# Unused Directory
+The [Download/](../Download) directory is now unused but was originally set aside for manual download and installation of the Workspace ONE mobile SDK.
+The code project in the Workspace ONE Integration Guide for Android repository was configured to use the SDK from that directory but is now configured to build with the Maven distribution of the SDK instead.

 # License
 Copyright 2022 VMware, Inc. All rights reserved.